-1-percent Annual Chance Floodplains
+1% Annual Chance Storm Event Floodplains

-On FIRMs, FEMA maps both the 1-percent ACE and the 0.2-percent ACE.
-Floodplain data developed for the Trinity Region included only the 1-percent ACE and 0.2-percent ACE to describe the flood hazards and perform the exposure and vulnerability analyses.
+On FIRMs, FEMA maps both the 1% and 0.2% annual chance storm event floodplains.
+Floodplain data developed for the Trinity Region included only the 100-year and 500-year mapping to describe the flood hazards and perform the exposure and vulnerability analyses.

-The 1-percent ACE has a one percent chance of being equaled or exceeded in any given year, and it has an average recurrence interval of 100 years.
+The 1% annual chance storm event has a one percent chance of being equaled or exceeded in any given year, and it has an average recurrence interval of 100 years.
 Also referred to as the SFHA, or 100-year flood, this boundary is mapped as a high-risk flood area subject to a one percent or greater annual chance of shallow flooding in any given year, where shallow flooding is usually in the form of ponding or sheet flow with average depths between one and three feet.
 Along the coast, these high-risk areas are associated with velocity wave action.
 In the Trinity Region, coastal wave action only affects Chambers County.
-The 1-percent ACE areas may also be susceptible to erosion, deposition, and mudflow.
+The areas may also be susceptible to erosion, deposition, and mudflow.
 It is sometimes referred to as the "Base Flood" and is the national standard used by the NFIP and other federal agencies for the purposes of regulating development and requiring the purchase of flood insurance.

-0.2-percent Annual Chance Floodplains
+0.2% Annual Chance Storm Event Floodplains

-The 0.2-percent ACE has a 0.2-percent ACE (or one in 500 chance) of occurring in any given year and is also referred to as the 500-year flood or Non-Special Flood Hazard Areas (NSFHAs).
-The 0.2-percent ACE refers to areas of moderate flood risk that are not considered to be in immediate danger from flooding caused by overflowing rivers; areas in the 100-year flood with average depths less than one foot or drainages areas less than one square mile; or areas protected by levees from the 100-year flood.
+The 0.2% annual chance storm event has a 0.2 percent (or 1-in-500 chance) of occurring in any given year and is also referred to as the 500-year flood or Non-Special Flood Hazard Areas (NSFHAs).
+The 500-year flood refers to areas of moderate flood risk that are not considered to be in immediate danger from flooding caused by overflowing rivers; areas in the 100-year flood with average depths less than one foot or drainage areas less than one square mile; or areas protected by levees from the 100-year flood.